India Tax Residency and US LLC: What the Treaty Covers

 Worldwide Income Taxation for ROR Individuals

-- Revenue earned by the LLC from US clients → taxable in India
+- Revenue from US clients

-- Revenue earned by the LLC from Indian clients → taxable in India
+- Revenue from Indian clients

-India's personal income tax rates for the financial year 2025-26 (assessment year 2026-27) under the new tax regime:
+Current personal income tax rates (FY 2025-26, AY 2026-27) under the new tax regime:

 | Income slab (INR) | Tax rate |